Image & Video APIs

 The replace prop can be an array with the objects to be replaced, or an object with the following options:

-Prop Type Example
+Option Type Example Value

-from string apple
+from string "apple"

-to string banana
+to string "banana"

 preserveGeometry boolean true